Family issues and work life balance

 Levels of work-life conflict have also been associated with workaholism.

-Bonebright, Clay and Ankenmann examined the differences between two typologies of workaholics in relation to work-life conflict, life satisfaction and purpose in life.
-Enthusiastic workaholics and non-enthusiastic workaholics may be defined as those who exhibit high work involvement and a high drive to work; with the former differing in high enjoyment in work, and the later reporting low enjoyment of work.
+- Bonebright, Clay and Ankenmann examined the differences between two types of workaholics in relation to work-life conflict, life satisfaction and purpose in life.
+Enthusiastic workaholics and non-enthusiastic workaholics are those who exhibit high work involvement and a high drive to work; with the former having high enjoyment in work, and the later low enjoyment of work.
 The study found both types of workaholism report higher levels of work-life conflict, but enthusiastic workaholics have more life satisfaction and purpose in life.

-The important thing to note though is that worklife conflict causes problems for the individuals, but it is also bad for organisations.
+What’s most important is that work-life conflict causes problems for the individuals, but is also bad for organisations.

 Work-life conflict and organisational outcomes